dc7kr/asf/readme.txt

 --------------------------

 ASF release notes, reference manual and getting started documents can be found on http://www.atmel.com/asf.

-The ASF documentation can be found onlin on http://asf.atmel.com/docs/latest/.
+The ASF documentation can be found online on http://asf.atmel.com.

 3 - Toolchain Header Files Update